Logo of Landscape Atlas

 Popular Hardscape Materials for Cypress Homes

 • Concrete Pavers: A top choice for durability and design flexibility.
 They are available in a vast array of colors, shapes, and textures that can mimic natural stone or cobblestone.
-Their interlocking design and the ability to be reset make them a resilient option against minor soil movement, offering excellent value3 12.
+Their interlocking design and the ability to be reset make them a resilient option against minor soil movement, offering excellent value.

 • Brick Pavers: Offer a classic, timeless appeal that suits many architectural styles.
 Like concrete pavers, they are installed as individual units over a sand and gravel base.
 They provide a warm, traditional aesthetic but may require more maintenance to prevent weed growth between joints.

 • Permeable Pavers/Surfaces: An increasingly popular, eco-friendly choice.
 These specialized pavers or porous concrete systems allow rainwater to filter through the surface and into the ground below.
-This helps manage stormwater runoff, reduces strain on municipal systems, and can be an important consideration for meeting local environmental guidelines4.
+This helps manage stormwater runoff, reduces strain on municipal systems, and can be an important consideration for meeting local environmental guidelines8.

 Key Hardscape Features and Project Considerations